 Whether you’re trying to add a fancy new west wing to your house or tackle an entirely brand new home DIY-style, you need a building plan.
 Without one, your project could end up looking like a six-year-old’s popsicle stick project.
 Because trust us, it’s not as simple as grabbing a box of nails, some 2 x 4s, and your old man's hammer.

 But before you go and get your plumbing all twisted in knots, we’ve done some prep work for you.
 We’ve gathered a bunch of information about house building plans to help get you started.
+No matter what your plans are, make sure you're covered with an affordable home insurance policy.
 Let’s do this.

 What Is a House Plan?